St George's Church, Stamford: History

 There are numerous memorial tablets adorning the inside of the church including one commemorating Tobie Norris (d.
 1626) after whom a Stamford pub is named and Blanche, Lady Wake (d.
 1379).
-In the south aisle there is a Hugh Arnold stained glass window (1909) to the memory of architect John Charles Traylen.
+In the south aisle, there is a Hugh Arnold stained glass window (1909) to the memory of architect John Charles Traylen.

-The church's tower was probably built in the early 13th Century when the first rector was ordained and is mostly original except the top section, which was rebuilt in the 17th century.
-The nave has some of the original 13th Century columns as well as 14th and 15th century expansions.
+The church's tower was probably built in the early 13th century when the first rector was ordained and is mostly original except for the top section, which was rebuilt in the 17th century.
+The nave has some of the original 13th-century columns as well as 14th- and 15th-century expansions.

-The interior of the church was subject to Victorian restoration when pews were removed, a new pulpit built, and the floor re-laid.
+The interior of the church was subject to Victorian restoration when pews were removed, a new pulpit built, and the floor was re-laid.

 In 1949 Bowman & Sons supplied a George & Dragon figure by Mahomet Thomas Phillips for the church's Second World War memorial.

 Rectory

 The Rectory is located at 16, St George's Square.
 Dating from 1881, it was designed by Edward Browning.
-As well as being a rectory, the house is also run as a bed and breakfast.